-Force delete misconfigured scopes
+Force delete for misconfigured scopes

 Sometimes, scopes cannot be deleted normally due to configuration errors that are considered "unfixable".
 This can happen in cases where the system cannot guarantee successful deletion, such as when: